For a better experience, keep your browser up to date. Check here for latest versions.

-Here’s an example of 5 common themes discussed by influential Indigenous figures such as Taiaiake Alfred, Jeff Corntassel, Candis Callison, Rick Harp, Brock Pitawanakwat, Kim TallBear, Kenneth T. Williams, Matika Wilbur, Adrienne Keene among many, many others to help frame what’s needed if we are to utilise the wide ranging concept of resurgence:
+Here’s an example of 5 common themes discussed by influential Indigenous figures such as Jeff Corntassel, Candis Callison, Rick Harp, Brock Pitawanakwat, Kim TallBear, Kenneth T. Williams, Matika Wilbur, Adrienne Keene among many, many others to help frame what’s needed if we are to utilize the wide-ranging concept of resurgence:

 Fear of the unknown is a basic human tendency.
 It can lead to healthy caution and respect for dangerous circumstances, but it can also be limiting as a dominating personal mindset.
 Being terrified of change and the leap of faith required to grow leads one to fear for the future or of being inadequate.

 Among Indigenous Peoples, fears of not being a “true Native”, not being “Native enough” or being “too Native” are common.
 Colonialism has embodied these fears into the notion of Indigeneity.
 Settler society fears the “savage Indian” and Indigenous Peoples fear they don’t belong in their own skin.
 Every Indigenous person exists in a constant state of struggle until we dismantle the colonial system that dominates their lives.
 As that shows few signs of happening in this generation, learning to live with fear is a necessary component of being Indigenous.